goodfella/protocol-template-library/README.rst

 the source system because it's unable to address the first and last 8 bits of the field.

+Currently, only big endian byte order is supported.

 Defining Protocols
 ==================